-But, it doesn’t really matter what you call ’em, because they’re straight up delicious…especially in soup with a rich curried coconut base.
+But, it doesn’t really matter what you call them, because they’re straight up delicious (especially in soup with a rich curry coconut base).

 And I don’t know about you, but I could still use all the comfort food!

-- Made in one pot for easy preparation and clean up
+- It’s made in one pot for easy preparation and cleanup.

-- Uses mostly pantry (and freezer) ingredients and some hearty vegetables
+- It uses mostly pantry (and freezer) ingredients and some hearty vegetables.

 - It tastes delicious!

-Split mung beans are basically the hulled and split portion of a whole mung bean.
+Split mung beans (or moong beans) are basically the hulled and split portion of a whole mung bean.